arandilopez/crystal_koans/README.md

 Crystal is a really amazing coding language.
 Crystal is all that I desire a language be.
 So, let's spread the knowledge and start learning about Crystal!

-This ruby koans are inspired on [edgecase/ruby_koans](http://rubykoans.com/), thank you so much.
+This crystal koans are inspired on [edgecase/ruby_koans](http://rubykoans.com/), thank you so much.

 ## Installation